ais-one/cookbook/README.md

   - vcx: access to the component itself

 **filter**
-  - filterData: access to filterData
+  - filters: access to filters
   - parentId: access to parentId (if any)
-  - storeName: access to vuex store module name
   - vcx: access to the component itself

 **table**